getmaxun/maxun_docs/docs/robot/search/introduction.md

 ## ❌ When Not to Use Search

-1. You already know the exact URLs you want to scrape (use Crawl or Scrape robots)
+1. You already know the exact URLs you want to scrape (use Crawl or Scrape)
 2. You need results from a specific search engine other than DuckDuckGo
 3. You need highly personalized or location-specific results
 4. You're searching for extremely niche content with few results